A (8.5+): Watch! These are dramas that I really enjoyed, either because they were so well-done or they emotionally just captured my heart.

 Goblin (2016-17): A near-perfect drama and roller-coaster ride of emotions.
 We get not one, but two pairs of star-crossed lovers to cheer for and cry for.
 The story and pacing are spot-on with a healthy dose of meta, tears, and laughter, and it’s more about the power of human will and choice against fate than it is about villains trying to sabotage a relationship.
 (9)

-A Smile is Beautiful: Beautiful but forgettable.
+A Smile is Beautiful (aka Love O2O, Just One Smile is Very Alluring): Beautiful but forgettable.
 Lacks any real conflict and feels like a very long commercial (so much product placement!)
 A story about two pretty, perfect people living their lives together.
 Does feature a nice, healthy relationship (by drama standards.)
-(6)
+(6.5)

 Boss & Me: Objectively quite good.
 A toned down, more realistic spin on the classic Cinderella/CEO-employee romance.
 Grew on me, but generally lacked an addictive hook and I could not get emotionally invested in the characters or story.
 (7.5)